Dolly Castro Sizzles In Tiny Gold Bikini At The Riviera Maya

-Dolly Castro has been sharing new snaps from the Riviera Maya in Mexico since a couple of days ago on Instagram, and they’ve been all of herself in bikinis.
-And in her most recent share from today, she struck a dynamic pose in a beaded gold bikini that left her curves on show.
+Dolly Castro has been sharing new snaps from Riviera Maya, Mexico, on Instagram, and they’ve all been of her in bikinis.
+In her most recent share from today, she struck a dynamic pose in a beaded gold bikini that left her curves on show.

 The photo has proven to be popular and has racked up over 72,800 likes in the past two hours.
-She was photographed outside on a light tiled or wooden walkway and wore a swimsuit and a loose shirt.
+She was photographed outside on wooden walkway and wore a swimsuit and a loose shirt.

-Dolly stood facing the camera at a diagonal and raised her hand as she was apparently playing with pieces of her hair.
-She held up a glass of a red drink in her right hand and closed her eyes with a flirty hint of a smile on her face.
+Dolly stood facing the camera at an angle and raised her hand as she was apparently playing with strands of her hair.
+She held up a wine glass full of a red beverage in her other hand and closed her eyes with a flirty hint of a smile on her face.

-Her tiny bikini had a classic cut, and her tiny top barely covered her chest and left her cleavage, sideboob, and a hint of her underboob bare.
-It featured matching-colored beads that added dimension to her look.
-Her matching bottoms were a tiny thong with nude straps with long ties that fell down the side of her curvy hips.
-She also rocked a white dress shirt that she left unbuttoned.
+Her bikini had a classic cut, and her tiny top barely covered her chest and left her cleavage, sideboob, and a hint of her underboob bare.
+It featured colored beads that added dimension to her look.
+Her matching bottoms were a thong with nude straps with long ties that fell down the side of her curvy hips.
+She also rocked a white dress shirt as a cover-up that she left unbuttoned.

 Dolly’s pose left her bare booty on show, along with her muscular abs.
-She wore her hair down in a casual middle part with some of her locks blowing in the wind, and she accessorized with a pair of eye-catching Chanel earrings.
-These featured the iconic brand logo in gold.
+She wore her hair down in a casual middle part with some of her locks blowing in the wind.
+She accessorized with a pair of eye-catching Chanel earrings.
+These featured the iconic logo in gold.

 The walkway had a short fence on either side, and short palm trees lined the area.